 Some forms of exercise are likelier than others to trigger asthma symptoms.
 Learn more from WebMD about preventing symptoms before, during, and after a workout.

-Asthma shouldn't prevent you from staying active.
-WebMD tells you how to control symptoms while exercising - and which exercises are best for people with asthma.
+Asthma shouldn't prevent you from staying active or exercising.
+Learn how to control asthma symptoms while exercising -- and which exercises are best for people who have asthma.

 Exercise-Induced Asthma Treatment